dsmall/demos/templates/docs/i2c-rtc.md

-### JeeLabs RTC Plug  ###
+### I2C RTC Plug  ###

 --

-The RTC Plug is a small board containing a low power real-time clock with battery backup manufactured by [JeeLabs][jl] and also available from [Modern Device][md].
+The I2C RTC Plug is a small board containing a low power real-time clock with battery backup manufactured by [JeeLabs][jl] and also available from [Modern Device][md].
 It continues to track the time with second by second resolution while powered off if the optional battery is fitted.